24 Best Bug Tracking Tools in 2026

 • Integrated Kanban boards, calendars, and different views for projects

-Pros: It’s also a great tool that can be used for more than just software dev.
+Pros: It’s a great tool that can be used for more than just software development.

 Cons: Notion is more of a project management tool than a pure bug tracking tool.